-How much should you be saving?
+How much should you save?
 What’s an okay amount to spend on your rent or mortgage?
-Are you spending too much on eating out?
-Should you be putting money into your pension?
+Are you eating out too much?

-These are all common (and reasonable) questions and the answers will vary depending on your specific situation.
+These are all common – and fair – questions.
+And the answers will vary depending on your circumstances.

-However, there are some general guidelines you can use to help decide whether you’re happy with how much of your income you’re spending, where you’re spending it and also whether you’d like to make changes.
+However, you can use some general guidelines to decide if you’re happy with how and where you’re spending your income.
+Then you can decide if you’d like to make changes.

-Everyone’s situation is different and if you find your spending doesn’t fit the 50-30-20 model, that’s okay.
-But if your spending is very different – perhaps you’re not currently saving and would like to – it can give you a good goal to aim for.
+Remember, everyone’s situation is different.
+If you find your spending doesn’t fit the 50-30-20 model, that’s okay.
+But, if it’s realistic for you, it could give you a good goal to aim for.

 How to apply the rule

-To see where you stand, start by taking a look at how much money you have coming in on a regular basis.
-Essentially this is your salary.
-If your income changes from month to month, work out the average over the last three months.
+Start by looking at how much money you have coming in on a regular basis.
+If you’re working, this will primarily be your salary.
+If your income changes from month to month, work out the average over the last 3 months.

-Then, looking at your bank statements for the last three months, work out your average total amount of spending.
-It can be helpful to put your expenses into categories so you can see specific areas where you may be overspending.
+Then, looking at your bank statements for the last 3 months, work out your average monthly spend.
+It can help to categorise your expenses so you can see specific areas where you may be overspending.

 These categories should include your ‘needs’, which are regular outgoings like: